GunnJerkens/wp-boilerplate/README.md

 The wp directory is a submodule and should not be modified in any way, the content directory houses themes and plugins.
 The Shared directory is where all uploaded files (via the WordPress backend) are stored.

-***After the init script completes make sure to login to the wp-admin panel and activate the GJ-Boilerplate theme and installed plugins!***

 ### grunt
 wp-boilerplate uses Grunt to compress Javascript files and run Compass.
 Run